 Best times to travel to Bali

 Knowing when to plan on having your adventurous elopement is key.
-Couples who elope in Bali plan for the off-season, which is September/October, and March/April.
+Couples who elope in Bali often plan for the off-season, which is September/October, and March/April.
 These two times of year are still considered off-season (but not rainy season), and accommodation, venues, and flights tend to be much cheaper.

 (For example, I found a flight from NYC to Denpasar, Bali in March for $775 USD round trip)